 While Learningbank boasts to be easy to use for both admins and users, it lacks some features that can help make course creation easier like a PowerPoint converter.
 It also lacks a certification feature and doesn’t encourage repeated learning to increase knowledge retention.

-Freestone is an intuitive distance learning system used to deliver live webinars, webcasts, and on-demand courses.
+Freestone is an intuitive distance training system used to deliver live webinars, webcasts, and on-demand courses.
 It features a branded learning portal with a mobile-responsive viewing experience.
 Its presenter webcam boasts simple and intuitive host controls for presenters with multiple displays, control panel user flexibility, and interactivity tools used to monitor learner participation.
-Managing courses is also streamlined and centralized through a single hub that can be integrated with other systems.
+Managing courses is also streamlined and centralized through a single hub that can be integrated with other interactive learning systems.

 If you choose to use Freestone, however, you’d have to create your courses from scratch.
 It also doesn’t have a course library for you to browse through.
 Course creation could end up taking more time and resources as compared to working with existing courses.